 The Australian National Racing Pigeon Board (ANRPB) was established in response to the Australian Federal Governments decision to update animal welfare codes and convert them into the Australian Animal Welfare Standards and Guidelines.

 Quote “The new documents will incorporate both national welfare standards and industry guidelines for each species or enterprise.
 Animal welfare standards endorsed by all state and territory primary industry ministers will be implemented in state and territory legislation.”

 At the time there was no national body to represent racing pigeon fanciers on the working committee who have set about updating the animal welfare codes with Animal Health Australia (AHA), within the Department of Agriculture and Water Resources, Australian Government.

 Only one representative from each area with an interest in animal welfare is permitted on the working committee, which includes representation from industry and animal welfare activists.

 The ANRPB was therefore hastily setup with representation from all the states to discuss how best we might have an input into the working committee to try an ensure that the views of racing pigeon fanciers across the country could be heard and may have some influence on the outcomes from this working committee.

-One member of the ANRPB was selected to serve on the AHA working committee and has been providing feed back to the Board and in turn has been given some direction in how we should proceed with our input into the working committee’s discussions.
+One member of the ANRPB serves on the AHA working committee and has been providing feed back to the Board and in turn has been given some direction in how we should proceed with our input into the working committee’s discussions.